core-wg/comi/draft-ietf-core-comi.md

 ### Data Ordering {#DataOrdering}

 A CoMI server SHOULD preserve the relative order of all user-ordered list and leaf-list entries that are received in a single edit request.
-These YANG data node types are encoded as arrays so messages will preserve their order.
+These YANG data node types are encoded as CBOR arrays so messages will preserve their order.

 ### POST {#PostOperation}

 Data resources are created with the POST method.
 The CoAP POST operation is used in CoMI for creation of data resources and the invocation of "ACTION" and "RPC" resources.
 Refer to {{RPC}} for details on "ACTION" and "RPC" resources.

 A request to create the values of an instance of a container or leaf is sent with a confirmable CoAP POST message.
 A single SID is specified in the URI